 The sun shines not on us but in us: no matter how bad the day looks, there is always something good in every day

 Icelandic weather is a huge contrast when you live in Spain.
 That day was not an exception!
 It was raining since we woke up (around 7 a.m) and raindrops on my window was the last thing I saw at night before I fell asleep.
 It was so hard to drive, do the sightseeing and take pictures… Nevertheless, we had quite a plan for one week in Iceland and no time to lose.
 Somehow, by the time we arrived at the Jökulsárlón Glacier Lagoon, one of the places I wanted to see the most, the sun unexpectedly came out for 30 min, making the glaciers shine bright like diamonds.
 One of the most beautiful moments of our trip happened during our worst day in Iceland.
 And going back to it now, I can´t even say it was “the worst day”, I remember only the shades of blue and the melting glaciers.

 Skaftafell National Park

-Always in groups of 3 – the mystery of icelandic sheep 😉 But what impressed me the most was the fact how free they were.
-While in the most parts of the world animals live closed up with the unique goal to serve human needs – in Iceland you understand that there are still places left where animals, humans and nature all co-exist in harmony.
-Of course, these creatures have also served human need for centuries.
-And yet you see them chilling around, curiously gazing at tourists and clearly enjoying their day.
+Always in groups of 3 – the mystery of Icelandic sheep 😉 But what impressed me the most was the fact how free they were.
+While in the most parts of the world animals live closed up with a unique goal to serve human needs – in Iceland, you understand that there are still places left where animals, humans, and nature all co-exist in harmony…

 Skógafoss Waterfall/Being a sheep is Iceland is a risky business after all